 Lafayette College is committed to ensuring reasonable accommodations to students who are substantially limited by a documented disability.
 Lafayette students with physical, psychological, and/or learning disabilities have met the same competitive requirements for admission as all other Lafayette students.
 Once admitted, students may request support services in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1992 (ADA).

-All requests for support services are to be forwarded to Ms. Rebecca Brenner, Academic Advisor and Counselor, Disability Services, Scott Hall 312.
+All requests for support services are to be forwarded to Rebecca Brenner, Academic, Disability Services Coordinator, Scott Hall 312.

 - To not be denied access to a program offered by the College due to a disability